 How much will the lawyer take out of my settlement?

 If you are forced to file a suit in order to recover the wages that are owed to you, Florida law allows you to recover the amount you are owed, PLUS liquidated damages equal to the amount you are owed, PLUS YOUR ATTORNEY EXPENSES!
-Although different attorneys may make different agreements, at Cohen Grossman, Attorneys at Law & Grossman, in almost every case our firm will not take a penny of the wages and liquidated damages you recover.
+Although different attorneys may make different agreements, at Cohen Law Group in almost every case our firm will not take a penny of the wages and liquidated damages you recover.
 We demand that your employer pay you the wages you’re owed, plus your liquidated damages, plus all money owed to our firm for representing your case.

 What if I don’t have my pay stubs?